grafana/metrictank/docs/data-knobs.md

 ### Basic guideline

 `chunkspan` is how long of a timeframe should be covered by your chunks.
 E.g. you could store anywhere between 1 second to 24 hours worth of data in a chunk (chunks for each raw metric).
-`numchunks` is simply how many chunks should be retained in RAM. (for each raw metric)
+`numchunks` is simply how many chunks should be retained in RAM (for each raw metric).

-figuring out optimal configuration for the `chunkspan` and `numchunks` is not trivial.
+Figuring out the optimal configuration for the `chunkspan` and `numchunks` is not trivial.
-The standard recommendation is 120 points per chunk and keep at least as much in RAM as what your commonly query for (+1 extra chunk, see below)
+The standard recommendation is at least 120 points per chunk and at least 1 chunk.
+Once data is older than `chunkspan * numchunks` it will be retained in memory by the
+[chunk-cache](#chunk-cache) if it is queried frequently.

-E.g. if your most common interval is 10s and most of your dashboards query for 2h worth of data, then the recommendation is:
+E.g. if your most common interval is 10s and your dashboards repeatedly query the same metrics, then the recommendation is:
 ```
 chunkspan = 20min
 numchunks = 1
 ```

 20min because 120 points per chunk every 10 seconds is 1200 seconds or 20 minutes.
-If you expected 6 chunks (20min * 6 = 2h), the answer is that you always need 1 extra chunk,
-because the current chunk is typically incomplete and only covers a fraction of the ongoing 20min timeslot, so you should always make sure to cover the requirements of one extra chunkspan.
+If you your dashboards repeatedly query the same metrics then it is safe to assume that the hot data which is older than `20min` will be served by the [chunk-cache](#chunk-cache) most of the time.

 Note:
 * `chunkspan` and `numchunks` are currently global variables, which can't be finetuned on a per-metric or per-category level.